CollectivaT-dev/aranese-text-corpus/README.md

 # Aranese text corpus creation pipeline

-This repository provides a complete pipeline for extracting text from PDFs, performing OCR, correcting the OCR output using a commercial LLM, and generating a large text corpus of Occitan Aranese from the [Universitat Autonoma de Barcelona's digital repository of Aranese Press](https://ddd.uab.cat/collection/honsaran).
+This repository provides a complete pipeline for extracting text from PDFs, performing OCR, correcting the OCR output using a commercial LLM, and generating a large text corpus of Occitan Aranese from the [Universitat Autònoma de Barcelona's digital repository of Aranese Press](https://ddd.uab.cat/collection/honsaran).

 ## Features